mlibrary/about-publishing/src/content/features/understanding-disability.md

         heading: "Diaphanous Bodies: Ability, Disability, and Modernist Irish Literature"
         text: >
-          Diaphanous Bodies examines ability, as a category of embodiment and embodied experience, and in the process opens up a new area of inquiry in the growing field of literary disability studies.
+          This book by Jeremy Colangelo examines ability, as a category of embodiment and embodied experience, and in the process opens up a new area of inquiry in the growing field of literary disability studies.
           It argues that the construction of ability arises through a process of exclusion and forgetting, in which the depiction of sensory information and epistemological judgment subtly (or sometimes un-subtly) elide the fact of embodied subjectivity.

-          Author Jeremy Colangelo is SSHRC Post-doctoral Fellow at SUNY Buffalo and Lecturer at King's University College at The University of Western Ontario.
         button_link: https://www.press.umich.edu/11677854/diaphanous_bodies
         button_text: Order Book
       - type: cta
         image: /assets/embodied-archive.jpg
         heading: Embodied Archive Disability in Post-Revolutionary Mexican Cultural Production
-        text: >-
-          Weaving between the historical context of Mexico’s post-revolutionary period and our present-day world, Embodied Archive approaches literary and archival documents that include anti-alcohol and hygiene campaigns; projects in school architecture and psychopedagogy;
-          biotypological studies of urban schoolchildren and indigenous populations; and literary approaches to futuristic utopias or violent pasts.
+        text: Weaving between the historical context of Mexico’s post-revolutionary period and our present-day world, this title by Susan Antebi approaches literary and archival documents that include anti-alcohol and hygiene campaigns; projects in school architecture and psychopedagogy; biotypological studies of urban schoolchildren and indigenous populations; and literary approaches to futuristic utopias or violent pasts.

-          Author Susan Antebi is Associate Professor of Latin American Literature at the University of Toronto.
         button_text: Order Book
         button_link: https://www.press.umich.edu/11644714/embodied_archive
 related_stories: